Vyral/kevin-peete-recruiting/_posts/2019-02-08-what-remax-patriots-does-for-agents.md

 {% include youtube.html %}

-If you’ve been looking to enhance your skills in the real estate industry, look no further.
+If you’ve been looking to enhance your skills in the real estate industry; look no further.
 The RE/MAX Patriots team offers a fun, thriving culture to help agents achieve their best.

 As professional agents, we work hard, but we also play hard. **We believe in and support our agents.
-We provide the best tools available in order to help them flourish.** It’s your business, and we want it to be successful.
+We provide the best tools available in order to help them flourish.** It’s your business, and we want it to be successful.&nbsp;

 {% include pullquote.html %}